 - 20% oral presentation;

 The assessment forms that we use, and the teacher feedback form are given below for your information, so that you can get an idea of what is required in each component.

 - Submission of written application: 1430 Friday 13th October

 - Interviews: Mostly afternoon of Wednesdays 18th October

 - Matt Parker's training session: In W316 Queens' Building 1400-1600 Wednesday 6th December

-- Logbook summary and special project drafts due date: TBC
+- Logbook summary and special project drafts due date: 30th March, online by 1430

 - Logbook summary and special project final due date: Two hard copies to the school office and a pdf submitted online by 1430 on 23rd April.

 Please note that we cannot accept late submissions without an EC.
 If you submit your summary/project at all late then you will get a mark of 0 and we (the module organisers) are not given any flexibility with this.